-- Library Search: University of Minnesota: The college's new Web interface is simply called Library Search, a program that is divided into two sections: Books and More: Twin Cities (MNCAT Catalog) and Articles.
+- college's new Web interface is simply called Library Search, a program that is divided into two sections: Books and More: Twin Cities (MNCAT Catalog) and Articles.
 The MNCAT Catalog searches materials in libraries and databases in the Twin Cities.
 Researchers can find individual titles and journal entries in the Articles search.

 - LCSH Tag Cloud: Flinders University: Australia's Flinders University is currently testing out this search tool, which displays categories in a cloud-like format, similar to ones used on social media sites and blogs.